yoyosource/YAPION/README.md

 # YAPION
 **YAPION** is a slim and fast Object Notation specifically for Java Objects.
 It can handle recursive Object structures and state specific serialization and deserialization (SsS/D).
 This SsS/D is achieved by a self build annotation system used by YAPION.
 This object notation is designed for easy usage with complex Object structures and can do even more complex stuff fairly easy.
+An extensive documentation can be found [here](https://yoyosource.github.io/YAPION/).

 ## YAPION's naming
 ```